Connect with others who understand.

 • “I have been taking baclofen for about 14 years.
 The only side effect I had at first was tiredness.”

-Although baclofen likely doesn’t cause weight gain, it’s normal to be concerned about weight changes related to MS medications.
-Talk to your doctor if you are concerned about your weight or your medications.
-It’s important for your concerns to be heard when deciding on or adjusting treatment plans.
+Although baclofen is unlikely to cause weight gain, concerns about weight changes are common with MS medications.
+Talk with your doctor if you’re concerned about your weight or possible side effects of your medications.

 What Are the Common Side Effects of Baclofen?